Analytical Solutions of Open String Field Theory: String field theory basics

 where $\Lambda$ is a ghost number zero string field.
 This infinitesimal gauge transformation can be exponentiated to give the finite gauge transformation,

 where multiplication, exponentiation, as well as any other function of string fields, should be performed by expanding the relevant function in a series, while keeping the order of string fields intact and using the star product for the evaluation of all products.
-The $1$ that one gets at zero order is realized by the identity string field, described below.
+The $1$ that is obtained at the zeroth order is realized by the identity string field, described below.
 No ambiguities can emerge, since the star product is the only way by which string fields can be multiplied.
 We continue to write it explicitly in the introductory sections, but it will be left implicit in the remaining of the paper, except in cases where its inclusion improves readability.

 The gauge transformation~(\ref{infGauge}) is reducible, since a variation of the form

 induces no change for $\Psi$ in~(\ref{infGauge}), provided that $\Psi$ obeys the equation of motion~(\ref{eom}), i.e., it is on-shell.
 Similarly,